David Runciman: Family and early life

 Runciman was born in St John's Wood, North London, England, and grew up there.
-His father, Garry Runciman, Viscount Runciman, was a political sociologist and academic and his mother, Ruth Runciman, is former chair of the UK Mental Health Commission, a founder of the Prison Reform Trust and former chair of the National Aids Trust.
-His father, mother, and paternal grandfather and great-grandfather all attended Cambridge.
+His father, Garry Runciman, 3rd Viscount Runciman, was a political sociologist and academic and his mother, Ruth Runciman, is former chair of the UK Mental Health Commission, a founder of the Prison Reform Trust and former chair of the National Aids Trust.
 He was educated at Eton College, an all-boys public school in Berkshire, where he won the Newcastle Scholarship.
 He went on to study at Trinity College, Cambridge.